willrmull/BIOL-505-ATAC-seq/README.md

 The src folder contains python files used in the workflow

 ## Steps
+* Install conda and activate conda environment from the scripts folder
-* Take in fasta or fastq file and convert it to a tsv using final_genome_builder.sh
+* Convert fasta or fastq file to a tsv using final_genome_builder.sh
-* Configure the atac_input.json file to take in the desired sequence
+* Configure the atac_input.json file to take in the tsv
 * Run the atac.wdl file using atac_input.json as the input

 ## Workflow